Sireesha-P-hdl/vlsi-rtl-projects/verilog/alarm_clock/rtl/README.md

 # RTL Files

-This folder contains synthesizable Verilog RTL modules for alarm clock design.
+This folder contains all synthesizable Verilog RTL modules used in the Alarm Clock design.
+The design is modularized into six RTL blocks, each handling a specific functionality such as timing generation, time counting, alarm configuration, and control logic.
+Each module is written following good RTL coding practices and is intended to be reusable and easy to integrate.
+All modules are instantiated and interconnected in the top-level alarm clock module.